Ghana–United States relations: Tensions during the 1980s

+Thawing relations, 1980s-1990s

 In spite of these incidents, relations between the United States and Ghana had improved markedly by the late 1980s.
 Former United States president Jimmy Carter visited Ghana in 1986 and again in 1988 and was warmly received by the PNDC.
 His Global 2000 agricultural program, which is quite popular with Ghanaian farmers, is helping promote good relations with the United States.
 In 1989 the United States forgave US$114 million of Ghana's foreign debt, part of a larger debt relief effort by Western nations.
 The United States has strongly favored Ghana's economic and political reform policies, and since the birth of the Fourth Republic and Ghana's return to constitutional rule, has offered assistance to help Ghana institutionalize and consolidate its steps toward democratic governance.
 In fiscal year 1994, United States development aid totaled about $38 million; in addition, the United States supplied more than $16 million in food aid.

+21st century

+In 1998, Bill Clinton became the first sitting US president to visit Ghana.
+Barack Obama followed suit in July 2009.
+In March 2023, US Vice President Kamala Harris also visited Ghana and announced new US investments and partnership initiatives, underscoring the friendly relations between the two countries.

+In 2025, Ghana agreed to accept West Africans deported from the United States, with president John Mahama citing the visa-free movement protocal among ECOWAS states.
+According the president, plans were in place to repatriate the deportees to their home countries, beginning with Nigerians in the first batch.